reticulardev/xside/docs/reference_QApplicationWindow.md

 ![Image](img/min_window.png "screenshot")

 ## Overview

-This widget is the main window of the application, and the main widget of this project.
+The main window of an application.

 It was built under [QMainWindow](https://doc.qt.io/qtforpython-6/PySide6/QtWidgets/QMainWindow.html) and some modifications were made to achieve the CSD feature.

-Although much can be changed in the future, some particularities need to be
-highlighted:
-- The `event_filter` method needed, at least temporarily, to be rewritten and is therefore not currently accessible.
-So consider using specific event methods like `enter_event` and `leave_vent`.

-- A pre-configured *central widget* already exists and is a central part of the **QApplicationWindow**.
-You will get it for use through the `central_widget` method.

-- The `set_object_name` method does not work for the **QApplicationWindow** nor for its *central widget*.
-To change the [**QSS** style](https://reticulardev.github.io/pysidex/styling/) you need to use the base name "QApplicationWindow{...}".

 ## Class signature